Anda, Pangasinan: Transportation

 The town is accessible through land transportation.
 Two main bus companies serve commuters to and from Anda to Manila or neighboring towns and cities.
 These are Dagupan Bus Co., Inc.and Pangasinan Five Star Bus Co.
 Mini buses and jeepneys are also available for commuters going to neighboring towns and cities, like Alaminos and Dagupan.

 Fossil Finds

 In the year 2000, fossils were found in barangay San Jose and barangay Awile.
 Fossils in barangay Awile were found only a few centimeters from the surface due to extensive erosion in the area.
 In San Jose, the fossils were discovered 3 meters from the ground surface.
 Most of the fossils were found in clay layer with limestone rubbles.

 Among the faunal fossils discovered were from Stegodon sp., Elephas sp (large)., Elephas beyeri Von Koenigsvald (dwarf), Rhinoceros philippinensis, Cerpis sp. and Bovid sp.

+Education

+The Anda Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public elementary and high schools.